The logo for Lawn.com.au

 Monarch Butterfly Isolated on Marigold Flower

 To attract adult butterflies to your host plants and get them to pollinate, you’ll need to grow nectar plants (or food plants).
-These include:

 Make Your Garden Attractive to Beautiful Butterflies

 By growing these plants, you’ll create a stunning space that will let you watch butterflies flock to your garden.
 This benefits both you and the environment.
-You can even use the butterflies as a teaching moment for your kids!

 Want thriving, flowering plants and a host of gorgeous butterflies – right in your backyard?
 Try out these butterfly attracting plants and ways to attract butterflies to your garden.